rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 [tutorial 03]: ../03_hacky_hello_world

-As a matter of fact, for the `Raspberrys`, nothing needs to be done and the function is empy.
+As a matter of fact, for the `Raspberrys`, nothing needs to be done, so the function is empy.
 But this might be different for other hardware emulated by QEMU, so it makes sense to introduce the function now to make it easier in case new `BSPs` are added to the kernel in the future.

 Next, the reexported `test_main()` is called, which will call our `test_runner()` which finally prints the unit test names and executes them.